juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/NN2/README.txt

 ----------------------------------------FILES--------------------------------------------------

-NN directory:
+NN2 directory:
 	Contains:

 	-in.txt:
-		Intake file for the NN program in terminal.
+		Intake file for the NN2 program in terminal.
 Used for testing using the following terminal command:

-			time /tmp/NN < in.txt >> results.ods
+			time /tmp/NN2 < in.txt >> results.ods

 	-Makefile:
-		The Makefile for the NN.cc file.
+		The Makefile for the NN2.cc file.
 Options for maximum perfomance optimization chosen.

-	-NN.cc:
+	-NN2.cc:
-		Program file based off the CCCG-2019 paper (also found in the PDFs folder) for a randomized algorithm to address the all nearest neighbors problem.
+		Program file based off a modified version of the CCCG-2019 paper (also found in the PDFs folder) for a randomized algorithm to address the all nearest neighbors problem.
+Added boxes in which to generate closely grouped points to test if this takes longer than n(sqrt(n)).

 	-README.txt:
 		Files gives a quick overview of directory contents.